 • All surge paths must achieve the rated surge current

 The total device must meet its lifetime performance rating.
 A possible result to SPDs that do not share surge current equally is a premature failure.

 Premature failure is a common problem in modular designs since “newer” and “older” modules do not have the same MOV voltage, and therefore experience a reduction in surge current capacity.

 Types of protection designs available in both Panel and integrated units:

 Devices available may incorporate one or more of the circuitry types to improve effectiveness - but again, the type and quality of components and a good design are key for a good SPD/TVSS.

 Depending on unit design and other factors, performance and/or results will vary with different units...again regardless if the units in question are external unit TVSS or integrated units.

 Please remember...Depending on how effective and dependable a protection unit you desire...you have different choices of "design" and components available.

-Depending on the quality of design and components of the device you choose also determines the units overall effectiveness.
+Depending on the quality of design and components of the device you choose, the buyer should also determine the unit's overall effectiveness.

 All surge protectors are not created equal.
 Although at times...marketing material performance claims seem to take you in that direction.